turiguiliano88/nextjs-with-ui-components/README.md

 - Login
 - Signup

 The default theme is included in tailwind-theme.js.
-It is crafted following strictly design system style guide care so you can either using it directly or customizing quickly by modifying **color brand** and **fontFamily**...
+It is crafted following design system guideline carefully so you can either using it directly or customizing quickly by modifying **color brand** and **fontFamily**...
 You can always go further creating your own theme by redefining other variables: **spacing**, **borderRadius**, **fontSize**..

 This project is powered by Nextjs, Tailwindcss.